How to Seat Your Guests at the Wedding Reception

-If you're having 50 guests at a buffet, you may or may not want to give people specific seating assignments.
-But if you're having 100 guests or more and serving a seated meal, you'll want to make sure everyone's got a specific place to sit.
+If you're having 25 guests at a buffet, you may or may not want to give people specific seating assignments.
+But if you're having 75 guests or more and serving a seated meal, you'll want to make sure everyone's got a specific place to sit.
 Why?
-For one, people like to know where they're sitting—and that you took the time to choose where they should sit—and with whom.
-It's also helpful if you're serving several different entrée choices, because the caterer and waitstaff can figure out beforehand how many chicken, filet and veggie dishes a given table gets, because they know who's sitting there.
-Read on for tips on how to seat neatly.
+For one, people like to know where they're sitting—and that you took the time to choose where they should sit, and with whom.
+It's also helpful if you're serving several different entrée choices, because the caterer and waitstaff can figure out beforehand how many chicken, beef and vegetarian dishes a given table gets, because they know who's sitting there.
+Read on for stress-free tips on how to seat your guests.

 Create a new spreadsheet.
-If you haven't already, insert a column into your guest list document categorizing all the invitees by relationship: your friend, your family, your partner's friend, your partner's family, your family friend, your partner's family friend and so on.
+If you haven't already, insert a column into your guest list document categorizing all the invitees by relationship: your friends, your family, your partner's friends, your partner's family, your family friends, your partner's family friends and so on.
 This way, you'll be able to easily sort the list and break it down into more logical table assortments.
 Now you'll need to separate these lists into distinct tables.

 Create a Paper Trail

-If you're feeling more low-tech, draw circles (for tables) on a big sheet of paper and write names inside them (make sure you know how many people can comfortably be seated at each table).
+If you're more visual, draw circles (for tables) on a big sheet of paper and write names inside them (make sure you know how many people can comfortably be seated at each table).
 Or you could write every guest's name on a sticky note and place it accordingly.

 Place Your Parents

-Traditionally, your parents and your fiancé's parents sit at the same table, along with grandparents, siblings not in the wedding party, and the officiant and his/her spouse if they attend the reception.
+Traditionally, your parents and your partner's parents sit at the same table, along with grandparents, siblings not in the wedding party, and the officiant and their spouse if they attend the reception.
 But if your or your partner's parents are divorced and are uncomfortable about sitting next to each other, you might want to let each set of parents host their own table of close family and/or friends.
-This could mean up to four parents' tables, depending on your situation—or have the divorced parent who raised you (or your partner) and his/her spouse/date sit at the table with still-married parents.
-(Phew, confusing!)
+This could mean up to four parents' tables, depending on your situation—or have the divorced parent who raised you (or your partner) and their spouse/date sit at the table with still-married parents.

 Remember, the parent-seating question is a flexible one.
 Set it up in whatever way best suits everybody.
 If you're unsure, don't hesitate to talk to the parents in question about it before you make your final decision.

 There may also be situations in which certain family members just do not get along.
 Maybe they haven't spoken in years.
-Maybe the last time they saw each other there was a drunken cat fight.
+Maybe the last time they saw each other at the last family wedding there was a drunken fight.
 Understandably, you want to keep them as far apart as possible.
-Think about these kinds of relationships (or lack thereof) before you even start making your chart, so you can take them into consideration in the first place and begin by seating Aunt Hattie at table three and Aunt Lucy across the room at table 15.
+Think about these kinds of relationships (or lack thereof) before you even start making your chart, so you can take them into consideration in the first place and begin by seating Aunt Jane at table three and Aunt Lucy across the room at table 15.
 Trust us—they'll appreciate it.

-Again, all your college or high school friends will be psyched to sit at a table together.
-This especially works out well if you and your beloved went to the same school and have the same friends.
+All of your college or high school friends will be psyched to sit at a table together.
 It also gives them all an opportunity to catch up with each other, because they may not have seen each other for a while.
-But again—reception tables offer a cool opportunity to mix and match your friends and your partner's—who knows who'll hit it off?
-Consider seating friends who don't know each other (yet), but who you think will get along exceptionally well, at the same table—and the rest is history.
-It can't hurt!